lazaromenezes/blog/content/en/posts/blog-continuous-delivery.md

 ---
+title: How did I setup Continuous Delivery for this blog...
 author: Lázaro Menezes
-date: "2020-04-13T21:07:12-03:00"
 draft: false
-title: How did I setup Continuous Delivery for this blog...
-description: ...or "Killing a fly with a cannon"
 disable_share: false
+toc: false
+date: 2020-04-13T21:07:00
 tags:
   - Continuous Delivery
   - DevOps
 featured_image: images/delivery-cartoon.svg
 featured_image_credits: "['File:Delivery and Shipping Guys Cartoon.svg'](https://commons.wikimedia.org/w/index.php?curid=69760875) by [Free Clip Art](https://vectortoons.com/free-stuff/) is licensed under [CC BY-SA 4.0](https://creativecommons.org/licenses/by-sa/4.0?ref=ccsearch&atype=html')"
-toc: false
+description: ...or "Killing a fly with a cannon"
 ---
 This blog never had a lot of content, or no content at all, to be honest.
 The main reason is that I spend all of my time playing around with setups, tools, templates and anything else instead of actually wrinting.

 In one of these quests I decided to study some new tools and experiment with other technologies.
 My goal was to make this blog to be updated as I complete a pull request to its [repository](https://github.com/lazaromenezes/blog) in a given branch.
 An usual continuous delivery use case.